SC sheriff’s deputy is fatally shot serving eviction notice

 “He loved law enforcement.
 He loved the Sumter County Sheriff’s Office,” Dennis said.

-The shooting happened on U.S. Highway 521, once of the busiest highways in Sumter County, about 40 miles (64 kilometers) east of Columbia.
+The shooting happened on U.S. Highway 521, one of the busiest highways in Sumter County, about 40 miles (64 kilometers) east of Columbia.

 A Florence Regional Airport officer was shot to death in January during a traffic stop.